mattschlosser/bus/README.md

 Visit http://bus.mattschlosser.me

 ## Background
-A few months ago, before the pandmic hit, I started to log data from my city's GTFS feed.
+A few months ago, before the pandmic hit, I started to log data from my city's (Edmonton, AB) GTFS feed.
 This includes the time/date and GPS coordinates of each active bus in the transit system.
 The city provides an API to get the current location of buses.
+I set up a script back in Feburary to pull the data every minute or so and save it into an SQLite database.

 I finally sat down and took some time to visiualize some of the data.
 I was interested in doing side-by-side comparisons of pre-pandemic vs pandemic bus activity.